 It would be the last time I raised money for this event.

-But with Ashley wanting to go, I decided to go.
+But with Ashley volunteering, if not wanting to go, I decided to go.
 Besides, I would see the Gubinski family again.

 Two years ago was to be my last time racing this mountain.
 I needed a ride down and found the Gubinski family, or they found me.
 But every rider needed a driver and no vehicles could go to the summit that Saturday morning unless they were bringing a cyclist back down the mountain.
 It was a marriage of convenience.
 Lucas and Alexa were hiking to the summit and their parents, Vic and Alison, were to drive up and meet them – as long as they were bringing a rider back down.
 And thus we met.